Chhatrapati Shivaji Museum, Prince of Wales Museum of Western India

 Chhatrapati Shivaji Museum is a historic museum situated at Mumbai, India.
 This museum is officially known as Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
-Chhatrapati Shivaji Museum was earlier known as Prince of Wales Museum of Western India,
+Chhatrapati Shivaji Museum was earlier known as Prince of Wales Museum of Western India.
+Chhatrapati Shivaji Maharaj was the great emperor of the Maratha Kingdom, who reigned from 1630 to 1680.

 Prince of Wales Museum of Western India is having 70,000 historic & artistic works.
 Artifacts alone number around 50,000.
 Cultural activities, exhibitions, etc, are conducted frequently at Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
 The Museum is divided into three sections; Art, Archaeology and Natural History.